• Home |

 Unfortunately, there isn’t nearly as much variety in the ammo department.
 Although most major manufacturers have several .380 ACP loads in their lineups, there isn’t nearly the selection that you’ll find for more popular loads like 9mm or .45 ACP.

-If you’re a fan of wheel guns for self-defense, then .38 Smith & Wesson Special (more commonly known as simply .38 Special) is a great option.
+If you’re a fan of wheel guns for self-defense, then the .38 Smith & Wesson Special (more commonly known simply as “.38 Special”) is a great option.
 A revolver chambered in this mild-recoiling cartridge is capable of stopping bad guys.
 However, it does have its drawbacks.

 Recoil